Free OKR tracking templates

 An advanced multi-team OKR tracker sheet

-This tracker provides a place to capture and report on weekly OKR confidence, narrative, and next actions for each key result as well as final scores & lessons learned for one or several teams in one or several OKR cycles.
+This OKR tracking template uses Google Sheets to provide a place to capture and report on weekly OKR confidence, narrative, and next actions for each key result as well as final scores & lessons learned for one or several teams in one or several OKR cycles.

 What do you think?